The Secret of Treasure Island: Production

 Columbia announced plans to distribute the serial in a June 29, 1937 press release describing the studio's 1937-38 program.
 It was the third serial released by Columbia, and the first of five costume chapter plays.
 According to Columbia publicists, the story was updated from Robert Louis Stevenson's famous Treasure Island, adapted to fit the time period; L. Ron Hubbard asserted instead that he had adapted the screenplay from his original story Murder at Pirate Castle.
 An advertisement in the Motion Picture Herald described Hubbard as a "famous action writer, stunt pilot and world adventurer", and stated that he had written an "excitement-jammed yarn with one of the best boxoffice titles in years".
 After his work on The Secret of Treasure Island, L. Ron Hubbard also helped with the script for the 1941 Columbia movie serial, The Spider Returns.

 Columbia assigned staff producer Jack Fier to oversee the Treasure Island project, but the film was actually produced by an independent company, Weiss Brothers.
 Louis Weiss hired motion picture pioneer Elmer Clifton to direct.
 Yakima Canutt and Dave O'Brien collaborated on the action sequences.
 The special effects (including the climactic eruption of a volcano and the destruction of the island) were handled by cameraman Kenneth Peach and explosives expert Earle Bunn.

 Action star Don Terry, already under contract to Columbia, was assigned the leading role.
-The sinister master of the island was played by veteran serial star Walter Miller; he was a last-minute replacement for Bela Lugosi, who was forced to withdraw due to his sciatica.
+The sinister master of the island was played by veteran serial star Walter Miller; he was a last-minute replacement for Bela Lugosi, whose acute sciatica condition forced him to withdraw from the production.